 - professional expertise

-Part of creating a positive workplace culture is to foster an environment where accomplishments of female, male, and gender-diverse staff are celebrated.
+Part of creating a positive workplace culture is to foster an environment where the accomplishments of female, male, and gender-diverse staff are celebrated.
 Not their appearance.

 Bring in Female Speakers